 Here is how the installation has progressed until today:

 Half of such work is pure imagination.
-And when the canvas printed photos and collages have been fixed to the panels, there is no way back…
+And when the canvas-printed photos and collages have been fixed to the panels, there is no way back…

 I’ve bought a pair of lady’s shoes for the installation, secondhand.
 One shoe will be fixed in the darker left-hand side of the installation, in conjunction with the photos from Aleppo, Syria.

 It will symbolize the process of having to flee your home in times of war: What you throw out, cannot take with you and the happy times you also leave behind.
-It’s one of many artefact.
+It’s one of many artefacts.

 Another is an old handmade mirror that will function as a cupboard door that visitors can get a thought-provoking experience by opening.